bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Aaron van Wirdum: 00:03:36

 Yeah.
-So this has happened before, but soft burying, soft forks, it's not a completely new concept.
+So this has happened before, but burying soft forks, it's not a completely new concept.
 It is being discussed again, at least sort of on GitHub, not really on the Bitcoin dev list this time, I think, because I guess Bitcoin Core developers have already sort of agreed that this is kind of the way to go.

 Sjors Provoost: 00:03:55